Skip to main content

 Prior Art Searches

 Prior art searches serve to reveal what inventions might already exist in your tech area, whether in the patent system or the public domain at large.
 It can be helpful to discover prior art for many reasons- like adjusting the filing strategy up front to negotiate around the prior art, thereby saving time and money.
-Or, clearing more prior art such that it’s less likely to be successfully used in proceedings against your patent.
+Or, clearing more prior art such that it is less likely to be successfully used in proceedings against your patent.
 Meanwhile, there are competing considerations for why you may not always want to conduct prior art searches.

 Freedom to Operate (FTO) Opinions